Edge Application Platform: Why You Don’t Need a Village to Scale Efficiently

 ”It takes a village” is an often cited idiom, commonly in the context of bringing up a child, and that a “child’s upbringing is a communal effort involving many different people and groups, from parents to teachers to neighbors and grandparents”.
 When planning to build and deploy a platform to manage container applications at the edge, it might feel like you need the support of a whole village of services.
-But what have we learned about the “up-bringing” of edge container platforms?
+But what have we learned about the “up-bringing” of edge application management platforms?
 Let’s sort it out.

 Once you start laying out the requirements you will see various aspects that need to be covered such as autonomous edge clusters, multi-cluster management, edge application networking, observability, edge local image registry, multi-tenancy, and more.
 Phew!
 A village is needed for sure.